lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

     </td>
   </tr>
   <tr>
-    <td>ROMExtSecurityDescriptor</td>
+    <td>SoftwareBindingValue</td>
     <td>SW register</td>
     <td>
-The implementation may choose one of the following options:

-1. Hash of the ROM extension.
-Changes in the ROM extension code will trigger an update of the Creator Identity.
+For the attestation chain, this register is populated with the hash of the OTP image.
+Therefore, changes in the OTP configuration will trigger an update of the CreatorIdentity for attestation.

-2. Use a software binding tag stored in the ROM_EXT manifest.
-This is to retain the Creator Identity across validated updates of the ROM_EXT.
+For the sealing chain, this register uses a binding tag stored in the ROM_EXT manifest.
+This is to retain the same CreatorIdentity across validated updates of the ROM_EXT.
+This allows sealing keys to be persistent across ROM_EXT updates.
-   The implementation may opt to use the software binding interface described in later sections to fulfill this property.
     </td>
   </tr>
 </table>

-The CreatorRootKey can be used to generate the Creator Identity key and the OwnerIntermediateKey described in the following sections.
+The CreatorRootKey can be used to generate the CreatorIdentity and the OwnerIntermediateKey described in the following sections.

-## Creator Identity
+## CreatorIdentity

-The Creator Identity is an asymmetric key derived from the `CreatorRootKey`.
+The CreatorIdentity is an asymmetric key derived from the `CreatorRootKey`.
 It is used as a cryptographic identifier bound to the device and the Silicon Creator.
-It is used to attest to the authenticity of the physical device and the ROM and ROM\_EXT configuration.
+It is used to attest to the authenticity of the physical device and the ROM and OTP configuration.

-The Creator Identity is generated as follows:
+CreatorIdentity becomes part of the UDS certificate and it is generated as follows:

 ```
 CreatorIdentitySeed =
-  KM_DERIVE(CreatorRootKey, IdentityDiversificationConstant)
+  KM_DERIVE(CreatorRootKey, OTBNDiversificationConstant | IdentityDiversificationConstant)

 // ASYM_KDF is a KDF function compliant to the Asymmetric Key
 // requirements defined in the Attestation specification document.